eosauthority/DPoSVoterRepresentation/README.md

 # Delegated Proof of Stake Voter Representation Algorithms

 This repository holds algorithms that check whether the elected block producers of a delegated proof of stake consensus protocol are fairly representing the electorate.
+In voting theory, we call these elected block producers the elected committee.

 The idea of fair representation is based on the justified and extended justified representation axioms introduced in [this peer reviewed research](https://arxiv.org/abs/1407.8269).

 ## Delegated Proof of Stake (DPoS) overview

 In a DPoS blockchain, there is a `k` number of block producers who can produce blocks.
-These `k` block producers can change over time through elections.
+These `k` block producers (the committee) can change over time through elections.
 In DPoS, there will be a set `N = {1, 2, ..., n}` coinholders, where each coinholder `i` can cast a ballot `A_i` selecting a `p` number of candidate block producers.
 The weight of a ballot `w(A_i)` depends on the number of coins `i` has (usually 1 coin = 1 vote).
-Then all of the ballots are counted and the `k` candidate block producers with the most votes become the elected block producers.
+Then all of the ballots are counted and (usually) the `k` candidate block producers with the most votes become the elected block producers.

 ## Justified Representation Axiom

+There are multiple versions of the Justified Representation Axiom, which we present below.
+Note that [this paper](https://arxiv.org/abs/1407.8269) shows that there exist some elections that cannot provide a committee guaranteeing the elected block producers satisfy the Strong and Semi-Strong Justified Representation Axioms.

+### Strong Justified Representation Axiom

+*Motivation of Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then this common candidate should be in the elected block producers__.

+### Semi-Strong Justified Representation Axiom

-*Motivation of Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, then each coinholder should have at least `1` representative in the elected block producers.
+*Motivation of Semi-Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then each coinholder should have at least `1` representative in the elected block producers__.

+### Justified Representation Axiom

+*Motivation of Strong Justified Representation:* If there exists a group of coinholders of size at least `n/k`, who agree on at least `1` candidate, __then one coinholder in this group should have at least `1` representative in the elected block producers__.

 ## Justified Representation Algorithm
 The algorithm to evaluate if a DPoS election satisfies justified representation can be found [here](https://github.com/Luker501/DPoSVoterRepresentation/blob/master/LookOnlyForJR.java).
 This algorithm operates using the following command: